 Keep it fun

 Be familiar with your own level of fitness and comfort.
-As Kroner advises, “Know your preferred riding speed.
+As Kimadvises, “Know your preferred riding speed.
 Don’t push yourself harder than you should, since that will greatly increase your fatigue later in the day, and more fatigue increases your risk of accidents and injury.”